KasperSkytte/AutoTax/README.md

 ```

 ## Important notes when running AutoTax through a container
 As [usearch](http://drive5.com/usearch/) is non-free software it is not included in the image.
-You must buy it or use the free 32-bit version (limited to 4GB memory and is doubtfully going to be sufficient, but you are welcome to try) and place the executable in the same folder that is mounted inside the container and name it `usearch11`.
+You must buy it or use the free 32-bit version which is preinstalled (limited to 4GB memory, most likely not sufficient).
+Place the executable in the same folder that is mounted inside the container and name it `usearch11` or mount it directly at `/autotax/usearch11`.
 Please respect the [usearch software license](http://drive5.com/usearch/license64comm.html).

-By default the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/main/autotax.bash) script included in the image is executed, which assumes you have extracted the SILVA138 database (most recent as of the time of writing) into a folder named `refdatabases` in the current working directory as described in [Database files](#database-files).
+By default the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/main/autotax.bash) script included in the image is executed, which assumes you have extracted the SILVA138.1 database (most recent as of the time of writing) into a folder named `refdatabases` in the current working directory as described in [Database files](#database-files).
 If you wish to use a different version you need to adjust the paths in the script itself, hence you must also copy the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/main/autotax.bash) script into the current working folder, adjust the paths, and run that instead of the script included in the image.

 When running through a container all paths must relative to the working directory.
 Absolute paths (i.e. starts with `/`) won't work as the container file system is separate from the host file system.